Modeling Adversaries in a Logic for Security Protocol Analysis: Modeling Security Protocols

 The multiagent systems framework is quite general.
 We have a particular application in mind, namely reasoning about security protocols, especially authentication protocols.
 We now specialize the framework in a way appropriate for reasoning about security protocols.

 Since the vast majority of security protocols studied in the literature are message-based, a natural class of multiagent systems to consider is that of \emph{message passing systems} \cite{r:fagin95}.
 Let $\MSG$ be a fixed set of messages.
 A \emph{history} for agent $i$ (over $\MSG$) is a sequence of elements of the form $\sent(j,\msg)$ and $\recv(\msg)$, where~$\msg \in \MSG$.
 We think of $\sent(j,\msg)$ as representing the event ``message $\msg$ is sent to $j$'' and $\recv(\msg)$ as representing the event ``message~$\msg$ is received.''.
-(We can also allow events corresponding to internal actions; however, since internal actions do not play any role in this paper, we choose to ignore those events for the time being.)
+(We also allow events corresponding to internal actions; for the purpose of this paper, the internal actions we care about concern adversaries eavesdropping or intercepting messages---we return to those in Section~\ref{s:adversaries}.)
 Intuitively, $i$'s history at $(r,m)$ consists of~$i$'s initial state, which we take to be the empty sequence, followed by the sequence describing~$i$'s actions up to time~$m$.
-If~$i$ performs no actions in round~$m$, then her history at $(r,m)$ is the same as its history at $(r,m-1)$.
+If~$i$ performs no actions in round~$m$, then her history at $(r,m)$ is the same as her history at $(r,m-1)$.
 In such a message-passing system, we speak of $\sent(j,\msg)$ and $\recv(\msg)$ as {\em events}.
 For an agent $i$, let $r_i(m)$ be agent $i$'s history in $(r,m)$.
 We say that an event $e$ \emph{occurs in $i$'s history in round $m+1$ of run~$r$} if $e$ is in (the sequence) $r_i(m+1)$ but not in $r_i(m)$.

 In a message-passing system, the agent's local state at any point is her history.
 Of course, if~$h$ is the history of agent~$i$ at the point $(r,m)$, then we want it to be the case that~$h$ describes what happened in~$r$ up to time~$m$ from~$i$'s point of view.
 To do this, we need to impose some consistency conditions on global states.
 In particular, we want to ensure that message histories do not shrink over time, and that every message received in round~$m$ corresponds to a message that was sent at some earlier round.